The Roselands Charitable Trust

 Overview

 The Roselands Trust was established in 2006 by businessman Kenneth Johnson and formally constituted by Trust Deed in August 2014.
 Operating as a small independent grant-making charity based in South Lakeland, the Trust has developed a strong reputation for “Supporting the little things that make a difference.”
-The Trust works in partnership with Cumbria Community Foundation to distribute grants throughout Cumbria and North Lancashire.
-Its primary mission focuses on supporting community projects and charitable groups helping people facing disadvantage, with particular emphasis on older adults and people with learning difficulties or disabilities.
-The Trust has been a significant supporter of the Winter Warmth Appeal since 2011, which Kenneth Johnson described as their most important project.
+The Trust works in partnership with Cumbria Community Foundation, which administers the Roselands Trust Fund to distribute grants throughout Cumbria and North Lancashire.
+Applications can be made directly to the Trust or through the Roselands Trust Fund administered by Cumbria Community Foundation.
+The Trust's primary mission focuses on supporting community projects and charitable groups helping people facing disadvantage, with particular emphasis on older adults and people with learning difficulties or disabilities.
+The Trust has been a significant supporter of the Winter Warmth Appeal since 2010, which Kenneth Johnson described as their most important project.

 Funding Priorities

-General Grant Program: Typically £1,000 or less over one year; however, there is no maximum award amount.
-Larger grants may be considered if discussed with a Grants Officer before the application is made.
+General Grant Programme: Typically £1,000 or less over one year; however, there is no maximum award amount.
+Larger grants may be considered if discussed with a Grants Officer before the application is made (when applying via Cumbria Community Foundation).

 Priority Areas